smjung0/percolation3d/README.md

 LENGTH WEIBULL [rand_seed] [lambda] [k]
 ```

-Here, [rand_seed] is the random seed number for Weibull distribution, [lambda] and [k] are parameters for the Weibull distribution.
-The relationships between the average length, m_l and standard deviation of the length of CNT, s_l are as follow.
+Here, [rand_seed] is the random seed number for [Weibull distribution](http://www.cplusplus.com/reference/random/), [lambda] and [k] are parameters for the Weibull distribution.
+The relationships between the average length, m_l, standard deviation of the length of CNT, s_l and [lambda], [k] are as follows.

 <img src="https://latex.codecogs.com/svg.latex?m_l=\lambda\cdot\Gamma(1+{k}^{-1})" />